mmatschiner/panama/geography_reconstruction/README.md

 #### Summary

-The code in directory `scripts` uses stochastic character mapping and the structured coalescent model to reconstruct the ancestral geography of Neotropical sea catfishes.
+The code in directory `src` uses stochastic character mapping and the structured coalescent model to reconstruct the ancestral geography of Neotropical sea catfishes.

 #### Input